 The beautiful fountain was initially built with an ornate frame constructed around it hundreds of years ago.
 In the years since marble has replaced the original, but that isn’t necessarily a bad thing — the marble frame surrounding the piercing blue waters makes the Fonte Gaia something that you have to check out.

 Located along the Serchio river, Lucca is another one of Tuscany’s lesser-known towns.
 But Lucca truly is a hidden gem of the region.
-Most recognized for its tree-lined walkways, city walls, and cobblestones streets, Lucca is one of the most beautiful towns in Tuscany.
+Most recognized for its tree-lined walkways, city walls, wineries to tour, and cobblestones streets, Lucca is one of the most beautiful towns in Tuscany.
 If you have the chance to visit here, you don’t want to miss it.

 Walk the City Walls